Passau Tourism Passau Tourism

 Organ concerts in the evening: adults 10,00 €, reduced 5,00 €

-Please note that from 2023, the organ is being restored section by section and doesn't sound in its full extend at concerts.
+Please note that since 2023, the organ is getting restored section by section and doesn't sound in its full extend at concerts.

 Accessibility Cathedral